 And it makes a great bread for toasting (although I wouldn’t put it in a slot toaster – use a toaster oven where it can lay flat) with some goat cheese.
 I imagine it would freeze beautifully as well.

 Happy holidays and happy baking, everyone!
 Thank you for sticking with me through my hiatus.
-Did you bake anything from the MSBH for the holidays?
+Did you bake anything from Martha Stewart’s Baking Handbook for the holidays?
 If so, tell me about it in the comments.